Building leadership in trade

 Scholarships for master’s programs

 Building local talent with a global mindset is essential for advancing sustainable global trade in Asia.
-We grant scholarships to several leading institutions, including INSEAD, University of Auckland, Hong Kong Baptist University, Georgetown University and Lee Kuan Yew School of Public Policy (LKYSPP).
+We grant scholarships to several leading institutions, including INSEAD, University of Auckland, Hong Kong Baptist University, Georgetown University, Lee Kuan Yew School of Public Policy (LKYSPP) and London School of Economics and Political Science (LSE).

-Applications now open for LKYSPP Master in International Affairs.
+Applications now open for LSE Executive Global Master’s in Management.

 We offer several timely and compelling short courses for students and seasoned professionals.
 In partnership with leading educational institutions, such as the National University of Singapore and the National Press Foundation, our courses give participants a deeper understanding of the forces transforming the global trade ecosystem throughout Asia and beyond.